 This computer matching agreement (agreement) sets forth the terms, conditions, and safeguards under which the Office of Personnel Management (OPM) will disclose civil service benefit and payment data to the Social Security Administration (SSA).
-SSA is legally required to offset specific benefits by a percentage of civil service benefits received (Spousal and Survivors benefits, Supplemental Security Income (SSI) benefits, and Retirement and Disability Insurance Benefits are offset by a percentage of the recipients' Federal Government pension benefits).
-SSA administers the Old Age, Survivors, Disability Insurance (OASDI), SSI, and Special Veterans' Benefits (SVB) programs.
 SSA will use the match results under this agreement to meet its civil service benefit offset obligations.
+SSA is legally required to offset Retirement, Spousal and Survivors, and Disability Insurance benefits under the Old-Age, Survivors, Disability Insurance (OASDI) program, Supplemental Security Income (SSI) benefits, and Special Veterans' Benefits (SVB), by a percentage of the benefit recipients' Federal Government retirement benefits.
 Appendices A, B, C, and D of this agreement contain specific information on the matching programs that SSA will conduct under this agreement.

-SSA's Office of the Chief Actuary (OCA) will also use OPM's data for statistical and research purposes in tracking the size of, and impact on, subpopulations of government annuitants affected by the Government Pension Offset (GPO), the Windfall Elimination Provision (WEP), and in cost estimates of proposals to change the two provisions.
+SSA's Office of the Chief Actuary (OCA) will also use OPM's data for statistical and research purposes in tracking the size of, and impact on, subpopulations of government annuitants affected by the Government Pension Offset (GPO) and the Windfall Elimination Provision (WEP).
+Additionally, the OCA will use OPM's data in cost estimates of proposals to change the two provisions.